-The Unified Judicial System of Pennsylvania supports several court programs.
+The Judicial District Operations and Programs department supports several court programs.

 Each of these programs and problem solving courts play an important role in the Commonwealth.
 For more information about how to get involved in a program or to learn about the role of a particular problem solving court, click on a program or court below.